tommybrecher/atom-extensions/README.md

 Installation:

-Clone this repository inside your atom packages folder: ~/.atom/Packages and restart Atom if you don't want to restart you can Command+Shift+P then type 'reload' -> select Window: Reload (or Ctrl+Shift+Command+L) when not editing a file named "opensips.cfg", Ctrl+Shift+L and type OpenSIPs fork of https://github.com/miconda/atom-extensions changed to fit OpenSIPs with slight amount of mods.
+Clone this repo inside ~/.atom/packages/ and restart Atom if you don't want to restart you can Command+Shift+P then type 'reload' -> select Window: Reload (or Ctrl+Shift+Command+L) when not editing a file named "opensips.cfg", Ctrl+Shift+L and type OpenSIPs fork of https://github.com/miconda/atom-extensions changed to fit OpenSIPs with slight amount of mods.